The Bedfordshire Regiment in the Great War

 1916 War Diary

-NOTES: All remarks in squared brackets are my own additions, amendments or comments and are not part of the original document
+[Note that all remarks in squared brackets are my own additions and not part of the original text]

 WAR DIARY FOR SEPTEMBER 1916